Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Armguard**: Whenever you score a takedown you gain a stack of *Pact*.
 When you have 30 stacks, you gain +1 to your armor class.
 When you have 60 stacks it increases to +2.

-**Witch's Pact**: Whenever you deal elemental damage, that damage is allways converted to cold damage and deals 1d8 additional cold damage.
+**Witch's Pact**: Whenever you deal elemental damage, that damage is always converted to cold damage and deals 1d8 additional cold damage.

 ---